1. About alendronic acid

 Will it affect my fertility?

-There's no firm evidence to suggest that taking alendronic acid will reduce fertility in either men or women.
+There's no evidence to suggest that taking alendronic acid will reduce fertility in either men or women.

 Can I drive or ride a bike?